Welcome to our complete guide to the Pekingese Poodle mix, an adorable mixed breed that is finding it’s way into hearts around the world.

 Poodles are loyal and loving dogs, with lots of intelligence and energy.
-They tend to be fairly laid back around people.
-Adoring their families but being calm with strangers.
+They also tend to be fairly laid back around people, adoring of their families but also calm with strangers.

 The Pekingese is a lapdog, with the heart of watch dog.
 They will cuddle up on your lap in the evening, but also be sure to let you know if anyone approaches the house.

 Although loving with their family, they can be a little intolerant of man-handling and therefore aren’t always the best choice for kids.